wp-plugins/use-any-font/readme.txt

 * Quick and easy to setup.
 No css or any rocket science knowledge needed.
 * Support all major browsers including IE 6+, Firefox, Chrome, Safari, IOS, Andriod, Opera and more.
 * Font conversion within the plugin interface font uploader.
+* Use uploaded font directly from Editor
 * Supports font format including ttf, otf, eot, woff, svg (Upgrading more).
 The required font are converted automatically.
 * Embed fonts using @font-face css.
 SEO friendly and quick loading.
 * Multiple fonts can be used.
-* Faster load time as your fonts are stored on your own server.
+* Faster load time as your custom fonts are stored on your own server.
 * Quick font assign interface.
 You can select pre defined html tags or assign it to custom css.
 * <a href="http://dineshkarki.com.np/forums/forum/use-any-fonts" target="_blank">Support Forum</a> to quickly resolve your issues.
 * <a href="http://dineshkarki.com.np/rectify-my-problem" target="_blank">Rectify My Problem</a> for personal assitance.